-The airport's technical chief, Manfred Koertgen, said fire safety installations - notably smoke extractors - were in place he doubted that they could be operational, or passengers evacuated safely in an emergency, by the June 3 deadline.
+The airport's technical chief, Manfred Koertgen, said fire safety installations - notably smoke extractors - were in place but it was doubtful whether they could be operational, or passengers evacuated safely in an emergency, by the June 3 deadline.

 To avoid a repeat of the technical problems that hit the opening of Terminal 5 at London's Heathrow airport in 2008, the operator of all airports in Berlin, Flughafen Berlin Brandenburg GmbH FBB.L, has been rehearsing for opening day for months.